 NAR declined to comment for this story, saying it would be “inappropriate” to comment before the group’s final report.

-In an essay appearing in this year’s Swanepoel Trends Report, NAR CEO Dale Stinton urged association leaders “TO ORGANIZE AS ONE AND COMMIT TO EACH OTHER WITH URGENT RESOLVE.” [capitalized in the original]
+In an essay appearing in this year’s Swanepoel Trends Report, NAR CEO Dale Stinton urged association leaders “TO ORGANIZE AS ONE AND COMMIT TO EACH OTHER WITH URGENT RESOLVE.”

 “Current threats to the system — commission-thirsty outsiders, broker/association and broker/MLS chafing, data syndication offenders … are real for sure, but they are also symptomatic of the larger problem — we are fractured and becoming more and more fragmented every day,” Stinton wrote.